lauterbach-mirror/pystart/README.md

 * add `ViewerConnection`
 * add `InteractiveConnection`
 * put temporary config file also in T32TMP path
+* throw on premature termination of PowerView process

 ### v0.2.0
 * use binaries from `PATH` if no system_path is specified